r5embed/r5embed/README.md

 A highly portable, self-contained version of Round5 post-quantum algorithms for embedded platforms.
-This heavily modified (and 50% smaller) fork is NOT OFFICIAL (but is testvector-compatible with the second-round submission to NIST).
+This heavily modified (and 50% smaller) fork is **NOT OFFICIAL** -- but is testvector-compatible with the second-round submission to NIST.

 R5EMBED also optionally integrates with SNEIK / BLNK2 family of lightweight permutation-based cryptographic primitives (at least 33% performance